← Support

 Read More

 Post-processing is an essential part of resin 3D-printing to reach the final photopolymer properties.
-Printed parts need to be cleaned, dried and post-cured.
+Printed parts need to be cleaned, (bench)dried and post-cured.
 The washing and drying steps are explained at the support article ‘how to post process SLA, DLP & LCD printed objects’.
-The next step that follows is post-curing.
-Post-curing of resin 3D-printed parts [...]
+Advice on post-curing settings can be found in this link.
+In [...]

 Read More